jackd/jackd.github.io/_posts/2021-01-21-generalized-eig-jvp.md

 \(\newcommand{\Re}{\mathbb{R}e}\)
 \(\newcommand{\Im}{\mathbb{I}m}\)
 </div>

-The eigenvector problem is ubiquitous in many areas of mathematics, physics and computer science.
-I recently found myself needing the solution to the generalized eigenvalue problem and discovered an implementation doesn't exist in [jax][jax].
-While wrapping [low-level cuda code](https://docs.nvidia.com/cuda/cusolver/index.html#sygvd-example1) is mechanical enough, this doesn't help with one of the core features of jax: auto-differentiation.

-A naive solution would be to re-write the algorithm that generates the decomposition.
-While this would get us a differentiable solution, it would suffer some major flaws.
-Most obviously:

-* we'd have more code to maintain;
-* it likely would not be as efficient as the CUDA implementation; and
-* the automatically calculated derivatives would still be sub-optimal.

-Instead, we're going to calculate derivatives using _implicit differentiation_.
-This is hardly a new idea, and there are numerous sources detailing results for the standard eigenvalue problem.
-That said, I was unable to find anything on the generalized problem.
-In this post, we'll start by formally defining the problem, before adapting the approach of [Boeddeker _et al._][boeddeker] to the generalized problem.
-In doing so, we identify what we believe to be a flaw in their solution, though identity a work-around for the self-adjoint case.
-A good understanding of the basics of linear algebra and calculus is assumed.

-## Problem Description

 We consider the problem of computing partial derivatives of $W$ and $\Lambda$ given the solution to the generalized eigenvalue and all other relevant partial derivatives.
 We start with the definition of the solutions to the problem, i.e.